 So the next time you find yourself feeling stressed or impatient, what will you do to manage that moment?
 What will you do to tune into your body?
-What are the words you will use to coach yourself to better manage your moment of stress?
+What are the words you will use to coach yourself to better manage your moment of stress and be more patient?

 Remember that life is so much better when we feel less stressed and impatient.